MariaRevili/forestpls/README.md

 The code contains:

-simulation.R - for replicating the simulated experiments in the main part of the paper.
+simulation.R - simulated experiments in the main part of the paper.

-forest_pls_theoretical_simulations.R - for replicating the theoretical simulations in the Appendix.
+forest_pls_theoretical_simulations.R - theoretical simulations in the Appendix.

-reemployment_experiment.R - for replicating the application in the main part of the paper.
+reemployment_experiment.R -  application in the main part of the paper.

 The algorithm can be implemented as follows: